maksymko/shmarks/README.md

 go bookmark_name
 ```

-You can hit <Tab> for autocompletion.
+You can hit Tab for bookmark name completion.

 I didn't add a special command to remove bookmarks.
 Mostly because I don't do it often :)
 You can just delete symlink, if you no longer need it: